 Directions:

-Pour 1 ½ cups warm water into a large bowl.
-Sprinkle 2 tsps yeast over the top.
+Pour 1 ½ cups warm water into a medium-large mixing bowl.
+Sprinkle 1 tsp yeast over the top.
 Then sprinkle 1 TB sugar over the yeast.

 Butter the inside of the large bowl, butter the outside of your kneaded lump of dough, and then place the buttered dough inside the buttered bowl.
-Cover with a towel, and let rise in a warm place for about an hour, or until it’s doubled in size.
+Cover and let rise in a warm place for about an hour, or until it’s doubled in size.

 Then pick up the dough, gently fold it in on itself on four sides (trying to preserve as much of the air bubbles inside it as possible), turn it folded side down, and butter the smooth top of the lump.
 Put the towel over it, and let it rise for another ½ hour.